Half of America will be obese within 10 years, study says, unless we work together - Local News 8

 Half of America will be obese within 10 years, study says, unless we work together

-If America does not collectively adopt healthier eating habits, more than half of the nation will be obese within 10 years.
+If America does not collectively adopt healthier eating habits, over half of the nation will be obese within 10 years.

 Even worse, one in four Americans will be “severely obese” with a body mass index over 35, which means they will be more than 100 pounds overweight.